Getting to Know MagicBands

 The original MagicBand, 2013-2016, was a single-piece band (with the exception of a removable outer rim that could be removed to all for smaller sizing for children’s wrists).
 The MagicBand 2 was the primary band from 2016-2022 (though you can still buy it today).
 This version had a larger, rounded midpoint with a removable center puck.
 That puck could be inserted into fobs of various designs or swapped into the center of a different band.
 Since 2022, the MagicBand+ has been the primary version available.
 MagicBand+ looks substantially similar to MagicBand 2, but the central puck area is several millimeters thicker.
 The MagicBand+ central puck is also removable, but I have never seen Disney sell any non-band holders for the Band+ puck.

 Among the most significant changes is that MagicBand+ also has light and sound capabilities and must be periodically charged, with a proprietary cord, for those features to be available.
 For example, the MagicBand+ can be used to activate brief audio messages at statues around the parks.
-The light up function may activate during fireworks shows or during an interactive game in the park.
-However most of the “traditional” functions, such as tapping into the parks or Lightning Lanes, or using your MagicBand for purchases, will work even if your MagicBand+ is not charged.
+The light-up function may activate during fireworks shows or during an interactive game in the park.
+However, most of the “traditional” functions, such as tapping into the parks or Lightning Lanes, or using your MagicBand for purchases, will work even if your MagicBand+ is not charged.

 In addition to physical attributes, the price of MagicBands has increased dramatically over the years.
 The original band was a free gift with every Disney World resort stay.
-Frequent guests and guests who had lots of split stays quickly amassed piles of MagicBands, so much so that creating Christmas tree garland from MagicBands became a popular project.
+Frequent guests and guests who had lots of split stays quickly amassed piles of MagicBands, so much so that creating Christmas tree garlands from MagicBands became a popular project.
 Disney began charging for MagicBands for all guests beginning in 2021 at that time you could buy the most designs for less than $25.
-With the MagicBand+ $25 is near the starting point of buy in.
+With the MagicBand+ $25 is near the starting point of buy-in.
 Most MagicBand+ options are at least double this, if not more.
 If you are looking to economize, the solid-color bands are routinely the least expensive.

 How do I physically use a MagicBand?